+Every type of hockey tape will have a different lifespan depending on how it is used and how often you play hockey with it.
 Shin tape only lasts the use of a single skating session because it is only used to hold gear in place that will have to be removed.
 However, grip tape and stick tape can last varying amounts of time depending on the frequency in which you use your stick and your preferences.
-Handle tape jobs take less wear and tear than the blade, so they don't need to be re-done often.
+Handle tape jobs take less wear and tear than the blade, so they don’t need to be re-done often.
 Some players prefer to tape their blade every time before they skate, while others skate 10+ times before they re-tape it.

 How much does ice hockey tape cost?

 Ice hockey tape typically costs in the $3-$5 range per roll, but buying in large quantities can actually lower the unit price below that.
 Even some of the premier brands sell bundles of 30 rolls or so that average out to less than $3 per roll.
 There isn’t a large gap in quality for most brands, so there isn’t going to be a huge difference in price per roll either.
 However, the small difference can add up over time.

 What are the different kinds of ice hockey tape?